-I just finished reading “Pound Foolish: Exposing the Dark Side of the Personal Finance Industry” by Helaine Olen.
+I just finished reading Pound Foolish: Exposing the Dark Side of the Personal Finance Industry by Helaine Olen.
 It’s supposed to be an exposé about the follies in the personal finance industry.
-Perhaps the real exposé is the author’s bias.
+However, what this book real exposes is the author’s bias.

-“Pound Foolish will tell the story of how we were sold on a dream — a dream that personal finance had almost magical abilities, that it could compensate for stagnant salaries, income inequality, and a society that offered a shorter and thinner safety net with each passing year.
-The book will tell the tale of how that fantasy was sold to us by people, organizations, and businesses that had a vested monetary interest in selling it to us.
+“Pound Foolish will tell the story of how we were sold on a dream — a dream that personal finance had almost magical abilities, that it could compensate for stagnant salaries, income inequality and a society that offered a shorter and thinner safety net with each passing year.
+The book will tell the tale of how that fantasy was sold to us by people, organizations and businesses that had a vested monetary interest in selling it to us.
 Finally, it will tell the story of how we allowed ourselves to be convinced that the personal finance and investment industrial complex would save our collective financial souls — and what comes next, now that it is clear it never could.”

 On the positive side, the book is full of details about the contradictions that the financial “gurus” make and how their financial numbers often don’t add up.
 Olen targets them all: Suze Orman, Dave Ramsey, Jim Cramer, David Bach, Robert Kiyosaki and even Sesame Street‘s Elmo!
 She certainly did her research for the book, but these are all easy pickings.

 Gurus like Orman paint broad financial advice without getting into the personal specifics.
 As I’ve stated previously, it’s called “personal finance” because it’s personal.
 Take what you think applies to your situation and throw out the rest.
 What might make sense for someone making $40,000 per year with a negative net worth might be terrible advice for a small business owner making $500,000 per year with a net worth over $5 million.